 - Can I bring my bicycle on the catamaran or ferry?

 It is possible to bring a bicycle on a car ferry, but you need to buy a separate ticket for it.
 On the other hand, bringing a bicycle on a catamaran is in most cases forbidden as there is simply no space.
-In case you are travelling off season, the boat crew might let you bring it if there are no many passengers.
+In case you are traveling off-season, the boat crew might let you bring it if there are no many passengers.

-In case of the catamaran you can buy a ticket for a specific departure, but for the car ferry you can buy a ticket for a specific travel date, but not for a specific departure
+In the case of the catamaran, you can buy a ticket for a specific departure, but for the car ferry you can buy a ticket for a specific travel date, but not for a specific departure

 - Can I make a day trip to Mljet from Split or Dubrovnik?